 🚀️ Launch Booster

 This research has led to Emerge‘s new Launch Booster, a binary ordering service that profiles apps in CI to determine the optimal ordering.
-Using Launch Booster, we‘ve seen apps benefit from a 5-10% reduction in startup time!
+Using Launch Booster, we‘ve seen apps benefit from up to a 20% reduction in startup time!

 If you‘re interested in Launch Booster or have any questions about order files, please let us know!